Daddy's Girl: She joins the army because she loves her father and knows that he will die if he returns to the battlefield.

 Soft Spoken Sadist: The only time he raised his voice is when the emperor refused to bow to him.

-Skyward Scream: When he realizes that the avalanche wiped out his army.
+Skyward Scream: When he realizes that the avalanche wiped out almost all of his army.

 Arranged Marriage: The main conflict in the sequel is that to help avert a war, the princesses have an arrange marriage.
 Problem is they want to Marry for Love.
 Thanks to Mushu, the princesses get out of the wedding, avert a war, and marry for love.

 Big Sister Instinct: When the carriage was about to fall in the river, the princesses were stuck inside.
-Mei was pulled out, leading her two sisters.
-Ting Ting grabbed Su and tossed her outside, knowing that one of the guards would catch her.
+Mei was safely pulled out, leaving Ting-Ting and Su inside.
+Almost immediately Ting-Ting grabbed Su and tossed her outside, knowing that one of the guards would catch her.

 Jerkass Has a Point: Mulan isn't an impressive bride-to-be: cheats, spills tea on the table, and set the poor woman on fire.
 She doesn't do it intentionally, and there was a cricket but she did get set on fire, while Mulan was supposed to be proving her best mettle as a wife.